California Polytechnic State University football team plane crash: Mercy Bowl

 In the following season on Thanksgiving Day 1961, Los Angeles County Supervisor Warren Dorn and Bob Hope sponsored a "Mercy Bowl" in the Los Angeles Memorial Coliseum between Fresno State and Bowling Green State to raise a memorial fund for the survivors and bereaved families.
 The event raised about $200,000 from a crowd of 33,000 on November 23.
 Fresno State defeated Bowling Green in the game, 36–6.

 In 2008 interviews with ESPN, several former Cal Poly players expressed interest in seeing the Mercy Bowl return for various contemporary charitable causes.
-Similar sentiments were expressed in a 2012 ESPN story about the game potentially returning in relation to other modern bowl games.
+Similar sentiments were expressed in a 2012 ESPN story.

 Campus memorials at Cal Poly

-There are memorial plaques for the crash on the Cal Poly campus at Mott Gym and the Mustang horse statue.
+There are memorial plaques for the crash on the Cal Poly campus at Mott Athletics Center and the Mustang horse statue.
 A permanent memorial plaza opened with the new Alex G. Spanos Stadium.
-The memorial has 18 copper pillars, one for each of the Cal Poly-affiliated individuals who died in the crash.
-Each pillar rises to the height of the person honored and is adorned with a plaque about that individual's life.
+The memorial has 18 copper pillars, one for each of the Cal Poly-affiliated people who died in the crash.
+Each pillar's height is proportional to the age of the person honored and is adorned with a plaque about that person's life.